philayres/byebug-breakpoints/README.md

 This package helps manage the __.byebugrc__ file.

 It does the following:
 1. Allows you to add and remove byebug breakpoints in the Atom editor.
-The breakpoints are added into the .byebugrc file which is loaded by by byebug when it starts (most of the time)
+The breakpoints are added into the .byebugrc file which is loaded by byebug when it starts (most of the time)
-2. Displays breakpoints set in the .byebugrc file when you open the file for editing.
+2. Displays in the editor, breakpoints set in the .byebugrc file when you open the file for editing.
-3. Saves updated breakpoints in the .byebugrc file when you save your .rb file - which means the breakpoints move with the code
+3. Saves updated breakpoints in the .byebugrc file when you save your .rb file - which means the breakpoints move with the code as you remove or insert lines.

 ## Notes on use